Park Jong-hwan (footballer)

 Park Jong-hwan (9 February 1936 – 7 October 2023) was a South Korean football manager.

 Managerial career

-Considered one of South Korea's greatest football managers in the 20th century, Park led South Korean under-20 team to the semi-finals in the 1983 FIFA World Youth Championship, and Ilhwa Chunma to three consecutive K League titles from 1993 to 1995.
-He left memorable results by showing various tactics under players' great teamwork.
-However, he was also criticised for his oppressive style and violence against players.
-He was nicknamed the "Bat Park" due to his violence.
+Regarded as one of South Korea's greatest football managers of the 20th century, Park led the South Korean under-20 team to the semi-finals in the 1983 FIFA World Youth Championship, and guided Ilhwa Chunma to three consecutive K League titles from 1993 to 1995.
+He achieved these memorable results by implementing various tactics under players' great teamwork.
+However, he was also criticised for his oppressive style and violence against players, which earned him the nickname "Bat Park".

 Death

 Park died in Seoul on 7 October 2023, at the age of 85.